Do Turtle Know Where They Are Going

 Land turtles, or tortoises, possess a fascinating sense of direction.
 Scientific studies suggest that these creatures use a variety of sensory cues to navigate the world they live in.
 Their acute sense of smell comes in quite handy.
 In fact, some species of tortoises have been observed to follow trails scented by other turtles to food or mating grounds.

-See Also Can Turtle Have Babies
+See Also Can Snapping Turtle Bite Finger Off

 Land turtles also have a knack for using the sun as navigational aid, tracking its position and movement throughout the day.
 Some research indicates that, similar to birds, turtles might detect magnetic fields which help them figure out their current location and subsequent directions.